 Always wear suitable protective fire gloves when refuelling your stove, such as the stove gauntlets supplied with your stove.

 Always keep the gauntlets away from naked flames and sparks when re-fuelling the appliance.

-We recommend that you light a small fire for the first few days of use to cure the paint and allow the castings to relax.
+We recommend that you light a small fire for the first few days of use to cure the paint and allow the stove assembly to 'bed in'.